 Judie Steeves is a freelance writer, specializing in outdoors, agricultural, environmental, and food & wine.
 She’s been writing since 1968 and is the proud author of the book Okanagan Trips and Trails, along with two other books.
 In addition to her writing skills, Judie is experienced in photography and editing.
 She’s currently an author for Okanagan Life magazine and has worked in newspapers and other magazines throughout British Columbia.

-Nicholas is a Journalism alumni and instructor at Langara College.
-He’s a former reporter for the Vancouver Sun, and has collaborated on several children’s books.
-These include, Wolf Island, A Bear's Life, The Seal Garden and The Great Bear Sea.
-He’s the author of City Critters: Wildlife in the Urban Jungle, a book about the untamed creatures in urban environments, and Saving Emily, a youth novel about two very different stories coming together in a life-and-death adventure.
+Nicholas Read is a Journalism alumnus and instructor at Langara College.
+He is a former reporter for the Vancouver Sun and has collaborated on several childrens books.
+These include Wolf Island, A Bear's Life, The Seal Garden and The Great Bear Sea.
+He is the author of City Critters: Wildlife in the Urban Jungle, a book about the untamed creatures in urban environments, and Saving Emily, a youth novel about two very different stories coming together in a life-and-death adventure.

 Omar Mouallem is a National Magazine Award-winning writer who lives in Edmonton.
 His work has appeared in many publications, including Wired, The Guardian, and Reader’s Digest.
 He also sits on the board of LitFest, Canada’s nonfiction book festival, and Eighteen Bridges magazine.